MicrosoftDocs/microsoft-salescopilot-docs/articles/install-sales-copilot.md

 ---
 title: Install Copilot for Sales (user-deployed)
-description: Learn how to install Copilot for Sales. ms.date: 04/05/2024 ms.topic: article ms.service: microsoft-sales-copilot
+description: Discover how to install Microsoft Copilot for Sales as a user-deployed app that streamlines and enhances your selling experience. ms.date: 06/19/2024 ms.topic: article ms.service: microsoft-sales-copilot
 author: sbmjais
 ms.author: shjais
+ms.custom:
+  - ai-gen-docs-bap
+  - ai-gen-desc
+  - ai-seo-date:06/19/2024
 ---

 # Install Copilot for Sales (user-deployed)